-Please register with Accessibility Services as soon as possible.
-Accommodation requests and supports are made through our online system called Accommodate, which is designed to help students and faculty facilitate accommodations at Saskatchewan Polytechnic.
+Accommodation requests and supports are made through our online system called Accommodate, which is designed to help students and faculty facilitate accommodations at Sask Polytech.

-Are you a student new to Accommodate for Accessibility Services?
-This system requires each student to fill out an intake form, even if you have received services before.
+- Are you a student new to Accommodate for Accessibility Services?
+Each student is required to fill out an intake form, even if you have received services before.
 Register with Accessibility Services through Accommodate.

-If you filled out the intake form for accommodate, you can access your account.
+- If you have filled out the intake form for Accommodate, you can access your account.

-Extra Resources are available to assist with Accommodate.
-See Accommodate Help.
+- Extra resources are available to assist with Accommodate.

 Whether you are a student who is accessing online or in-person courses, there is a broad range of supports including academic accommodations and assistive technology training available.